-This is a Council document, which supplements the Members' Code of Conduct by setting out additional standards of conduct to be observed.
+This is a Council document, which supplements the Members' Code of Conduct by governing relationships between Members and officers.

 A copy of the Members' Code of Conduct and Members' Protocol can be found on the Council's website at www.douglas.gov.im, under "Constitution", Part 5.